Facioscapulohumeral muscular dystrophy: DUX4 and the D4Z4 repeat array

-DUX4 resides within the D4Z4 macrosatellite repeat array, a series of tandemly repeated DNA segments in the subtelomeric region (4q35) of chromosome 4.
+DUX4 resides within the D4Z4 macrosatellite repeat array, which is a DNA sequence composed of a variable number of tandemly repeated large DNA segments (ie, repeats).
+The D4Z4 repeat array is located at the tip of the large arm of chromosome 4, abbreviated as '4q35'.
 Each D4Z4 repeat is 3.3 kilobase pairs (kb) long and is the site of epigenetic regulation, containing both heterochromatin and euchromatin structures.
-In FSHD, the heterochromatin structure is lost, becoming euchromatin.
+In FSHD, the heterochromatin structure is lost, becoming euchromatin, which consists of less methylation of DNA, and altered methylation of histones.
+Histone methylation patterns differ slightly between FSHD1 and FSHD2.

 The subtelomeric region of chromosome 10q contains a tandem repeat structure highly homologous (99% identical) to 4q35, containing "D4Z4-like" repeats with protein-coding regions identical to DUX4 (D10Z10 repeats and DUX4L10, respectively).
 Because 10q usually lacks a polyadenylation sequence, it is usually not implicated in disease.
 However, chromosomal rearrangements can occur between 4q and 10q repeat arrays, and involvement in disease is possible if a 4q D4Z4 repeat and polyadenylation signal are transferred onto 10q, or if rearrangement causes FSHD1.

+D4Z4 repeat array types are subclassified into 4qA and 4qB alleles, with only 4qA alleles causing disease.
+4qA alleles are defined by a specific sequence of DNA immediately downstream to the D4Z4 repeat array: a 260 base pair region named pLAM, followed by a 6,200 base pair beta satellite region.
+4qA and 4qB alleles, together, can be subdivided into at least 17 types, based on the DNA upstream from the D4Z4 repeat array, the presence/absence of restriction enzyme sites within D4Z4, the size of the last D4Z4 repeat element, and the DNA present downstream to the D4Z4 repeat array.
+For example, the most common 4qA allele, 4A161, has 161 nucleotides in the region upstream from the D4Z4 repeat array, and can, in turn, be subdivided into 4A161S and 4A161L (short and long), which are characterized by a flanking D4Z4 repeat units of 300 nucleotides and 1,900 nucleotides, respectively.